Sabrina-Nawaz/readme-generator/README.md

     ***
 ## Usage

-  To use the program, all you need to do is run `node index.js` in the terminal and then answer a few prompts that come up.
+  To use the program, you need to run `node index.js` in the terminal and then answer a few prompts that come up.
 When the prompts are all answered, the `README.md` file generate on the left side of your code editor.

 ## Installation